 The Edmonton Youth Justice Committee Society is an authorized provider of the Extra Judicial Sanctions program.

-- Young people are eligible for Extrajudicial Sanctions when they have committed an offence, accept responsibility for their actions, and agree to participate in the program.
+Young people are referred to the Extrajudicial Sanctions when they have committed an offence, accept responsibility for their actions, and agree to participate in the program.

-- The Edmonton Youth Justice is made up of citizens who are trained in administering the Extrajudicial Sanctions Program and live or work in the community where the youth lives.
+The Edmonton Youth Justice Committee Society is made up of citizens who are trained in administering the Extrajudicial Sanctions Program and live or work in the community where the youth lives.
 They volunteer to work with young people in conflict with the law, as well as their families, victims, the legal system and the community, to find appropriate, meaningful sanctions for the youth.
-There are three Edmonton Youth Justice Committees that serve Metro Edmonton.
+We use a restorative justice circle process.

-- It is very beneficial to have victim involvement in the circle.
-To find out more about that click here:
+It is very meaningful and beneficial to have the harmed person's involvement in the circle.